 The high voltage battery is the most expensive component of an EV.
 What maintenance steps are required to maximize service life?
 While we previously discussed that most batteries are designed to outlast the vehicle with normal use, now lets look at official manufacturer documentation to see their recommendations for maximum battery longevity.

 The five popular brands we studied took slightly different angles on battery care.
 We can learn a lot by aggregating all of their advice, because it generally applies to all EV lithium batteries.

-Spoiler: The one common thread between all manufacturers is to minimize the amount of time a battery is kept at extremely low/high state of charge.
+Spoiler: The one common thread between all manufacturers is to minimize the amount of time a battery is kept at an extremely low/high state of charge.

-In the manual for the Model Y, Tesla’s main advice is to avoid discharging the high voltage battery to zero (and strong emphasis to prevent the vehicle from sitting at zero percent charge for extended period of time).
+In the manual for the Model Y, Tesla’s main advice is to avoid discharging the high voltage battery to zero (and strong emphasis to prevent the vehicle from sitting at zero percent charge for an extended period of time).

 - Never allow the Battery to fully discharge.
 Even when Model Y is not being driven, its Battery discharges very slowly to power the onboard electronics.
 The Battery can discharge at a rate of approximately 1% per day…

 - The most important way to preserve the high voltage Battery is to LEAVE YOUR VEHICLE PLUGGED IN when you are not using it.